-In the new major firmware, Samsung has introduced a Sweat Loss monitor feature for the Galaxy Watch 4.
+In the new major firmware, Samsung has introduced a Sweat Loss monitor feature for the Galaxy Watch 4 & Watch 5.
 The company has also improved VO2 Max’s functionality to measure oxygen intake levels.
-All eyes are on new moisture detection or Sweat loss monitor function on the smartwatch.
+All eyes are on the new moisture detection or Sweat loss monitor function on the wrist.
 For your information, the sweat loss function will measure how much moisture you have lost during a particular workout.
 For now, the function only works with running activity, where VO2 Max supports running & walking.

 Get Sweat Loss value

-It is not easy to get sweat loss value on the Galaxy Watch 4.
+It is not easy to get sweat loss value on the Samsung watches.
 In the other functions like SpO2 & BP, you can get a score by tapping on the measure button, but here you have to achieve targets to see the results.
 For sweat loss value, you have to run for 2.5KM at the speed of 5 KM/hour.
 Also, automatic heart rate and GPS functions should be activated to measure the heart rate condition & running distance.